JacobLChrzanowski/BeautifulSoup-Email-Scraper/README.md

 # BeautifulSoup-Email-Scraper
 Scrapes emails from a given website.
-It may become pretty with a TkInter UI later.
+It may later become pretty with a TkInter UI.

 Before you judge my terrible four repeating code blocks, understand I haven't touched regex in forever, and while